monkeyzxr/Hadoop-Map-Reduce-on-Yelp-Dataset/README.md

 Created by Xiangru Zhou

-It is really a funny assignment!
+It is really a funny project!

 *******************************
 Dataset Description: